gabrielsanttana/be-the-hero/README.md

 <img src="./assets/web_homepage.png" />

-<h4 align="center">An application where non-governmental organizations can post their incidents so that people can help 🦸‍♂️</h4>
+<p align="center">An application where non-governmental organizations can post their incidents so that people can help 🦸‍♂️</p>

 ## 🛠️ Technologies